 One way in reaching your audience is learning hard backed up statistics.
 Regardless of the tight competition, your chances are higher if you scheduled your post alongside the best time of the day audiences are active.
 If you’re posting the first thing you arrive in the office Monday morning, expect low engagement rate – everyone else is busy working, just as you are.
 No one’s waiting for your post on Facebook – nearly everyone’s looking at spreadsheets and reports!

 CoSchedule finalized the numbers on which time is the best to post your organic content instead of making smart guesses based on your everyday routine.

 - 1-4 PM is a great time to schedule a post.

 - The best and prime time to post, however, is 12-1 pm – Saturday and Sunday.

-- The worst time, however, are weekends before 8am and after 8pm.
+- The worst time, however, is weekends before 8 am and after 8 pm.

 Click here for more of CoSchedule’s best of the time to post.

 - Learn your audience